Dress Blues vs Cracker Jacks

 The modern

-A hold over from the suit and tie era was the long sleave black shirt with tie.
+A hold over from the suit and tie era was the long sleeve black shirt with tie.
 Often called the "Nazi uniform" by many sailors, this was mostly worn on shore duty in place of the old undress blues.

-BDUs or the new NWU (Navy Working Uniform)
+The new NWU (Navy Working Uniform)

-So, what does this ol' salt think of the new Navy Camo replacing the dungaree and wash khaki uniform?
+So, what does this Ol' Salt think of the new Navy Camo replacing the dungaree and wash khaki uniform?
 Well, it is logical and makes sense to me.

 Many CPOs don't like it because it makes them look similar to the Jr enlisted and believe it will lead to a break down in authority, but they forget that until the end of the Korean War, the CPO working uniform was dungarees, just like Jr enlisted.
-All other branches of the Armed Forces wear some form of BDUs and there has been no break down of authority.
-Only the Surface Navy, especially the CPOs are resisting.

 Footnotes